mksonkar/obsidian-notes/Web Development/ReactJS/Preserving and Resetting State.md

 React will keep the state as long as the same component is rendered at the same position in the render tree.
 **React preserves a component's state as long as it's rendered at the same position in the UI Tree.**
 If it gets removed, or a different component is rendered at the same position, React discards the state.

+## Same component at the same position preserves state